Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Problem Setup and Development of the Algorithm

-Observe that the optimal belief update under a hidden Markov model involves the entries of the full state transition matrix $P$.
-In practice, $P$ is frequently unknown and challenging to estimate.
-In this work, we will instead study a simplified HMM-based update, which is derived under the assumption of equal exit probabilities for state transitions.
-Specifically, the true state transitions with a probability $h$, and when a transition occurs, the next state is chosen uniformly at random.
-Under these assumptions, the transition probability matrix simplifies to:
+Observe that the HMM belief update depends on the entries of the full state transition matrix $P$.
+In practice, however, this matrix is often unavailable or difficult to estimate reliably.
+In many online settings, one may know that the environment is dynamic, while lacking sufficient information to identify the detailed transition probabilities between all pairs of states.
+Motivated by this consideration, we study a low-dimensional surrogate HMM update obtained under an equal-exit assumption for state transitions.
+Specifically, we assume that the true state exits its current value with a uniform probability across all alternative states.
+Under this assumption, the transition matrix simplifies to